cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 F1 is a popular metric in Kaggle competitions and papers to compare models, ensuring they are not just optimizing one at the expense of the other.

-# False Positive Rate (FPR) and False Negative Rate (FNR)
+# FPR and FNR

-FPR is the fraction of legitimate transactions that were incorrectly flagged as fraud (false positives) out of all legitimate transactions.
+False Positive Rate (FPR) is the fraction of legitimate transactions that were incorrectly flagged as fraud (false positives) out of all legitimate transactions.

 For example, if there were 1000 legitimate transactions and the model flagged 50 of them as fraud, then: